cstoquer/pixelbox/README.md

  - `audio/` is where you put sounds and music
  - `src/` is the source folder. `main.js` is the entry file of the game.

+## Programming with pixelbox

-## Pixelbox API
+Pixelbox provides:
+ - a 128*128 pixels canvas in which you can `print` text and `draw` sprites.
+ - a transparent asset loader
+ - a keyboard inputs manager
+ - an audio manager with transparent loading system
+ - an automatic builder

 #### Program structure

-Code is added in the `src/main.js`.
+Your game entry point is the `src/main.js` file.
 If you provide a `exports.update` function, pixelbox will call it every frame.

+Build is made using [browserify](http://browserify.org/) which give you access to `require` and other things to easily modularize your project.
+The project is automaticaly rebuilt everytime you refresh the game page in your web browser.

 #### Assets

 Pixebox load all assets for you at startup.
 All supported files you put inside the `assets/` directory will in an object `assets`.
 The structure follow the structure of the directory.
 For instance, the file